hyperborenrecruitment/BlackBox-Ghost/README.md

 ## Sample Output
 ![](sample_blackbox_dashboard.png)
+## Dataset
+The file `user_activity_logs.csv` contains synthetic user behavior over a 48-hour window.
+Data was programmatically generated to simulate:
+- Normal activity across secure document access
+- Rare print attempts on restricted files
+- Off-hours logins from unusual IPs
+- Location drift between sessions

+You can use this to test clustering models like KMeans, DBSCAN, or Isolation Forest.
 ## Note
 All data used in this project is synthetic.
 This project was developed in a sandboxed research environment.
 ## Notebook